vedranvuk/commandline/README.md

 var verbose bool
 var username string

+// helptopic will be written during parsing of "help" command as we will define
+// a Param that converts an argument to a Go value.
+// It will be set to "sometopic" after parsing with the commandline shown
+// below the example.
+var helptopic string

-// cmdListUsers is a handler for "users" Command defined on "list" command. func cmdListUsers(ps *ParamSet) error {
+// cmdListUsers is a CommandFunc handler for "users" Command defined on "list" command. func cmdListUsers(params *Params) error {

 	// Reading a Go value modified by a Param during parsing. if verbose {